Students gain practical experience working alongside faculty.

 Address the environmental challenges of our time.

-Whether you want to tackle the effects of climate change, manage forests, or investigate water quality, LVC's environmental science major will give you the technical skills and broad knowledge you'll need.
+Whether you want to tackle the effects of climate change, manage forests, or investigate water quality, LVC's environmental science degree will give you the technical skills and broad knowledge you'll need.

 You'll gain a foundation in biology, ecology, and geosystems and become an excellent practicing scientist or researcher.
 And you'll develop the critical thinking and presentation skills crucial for communicating your findings to the public, clients, and employers.